1800 United States presidential election in Rhode Island

 The 1800 United States presidential election in Rhode Island took place as part of the 1800 United States presidential election.
-Voters chose 4 representatives, or electors to the Electoral College who voted for president and vice president.
+Voters chose four representatives, or electors, to the Electoral College who voted for president and vice president.

 Rhode Island voted for the Federalist candidate, John Adams, over the Democratic-Republican candidate, Thomas Jefferson.
 Adams won Rhode Island by a margin of 4.3%.
-All 4 Adams electors received more votes than the 4 Jefferson electors and the electoral vote was all for Adams in Rhode Island.
+All four Adams electors received more votes than the four Jefferson electors and the electoral vote was all for Adams in Rhode Island.
+Adams’s running mate Charles Cotesworth Pinckney received three electoral votes, and John Jay received one electoral vote.
+Rhode Island was the only state in the election of 1800 in which an elector “threw away” a vote by not voting for both candidates on a party’s ticket.